-The above photo, taken at an LBC National League game in the ABT&CC just before Xmas 2013, shows the time/score installation, which at that time used:
+The above photo, taken at an LBC National League game in the ABT&CC just before Xmas 2013, shows a time/score installation, which at that time used:

 - Sony 50” LED HD TV as a display screen on the left of the score-table, fed direct from the PC